 I generally think that I belong to Christ, serve him, and am answerable to him.
 If I fall short, if I fail to serve effectively, if for a while I just sit on the sidelines, it is just a matter between God and myself.
 And it is me who ultimately suffers.
 But is that really the case?
 Romans 12:5 says that as a member of the body, I belong to all of the other members.
 I do not belong just to Christ, the head of the body; I belong to every other member as well.

 Belonging to Each Other

 Think about that for a moment.
 If I belong to you, fellow body part, then I have an obligation to you; to serve you.
 I have been placed in the body, not where I want to serve, but where God wants me to be.
 To perform a particular function within the body.
 If I, along with all the other body parts, perform our functions well, then the body is healthy.
 If I do not, then I am hurting the body, I am hurting you.

 I know that oftentimes I do not take my responsibility to my fellow body parts seriously enough.
-Often being more concerned about myself than I am you.
-Caring more about how I am feeling or how people are responding to me.
-But when I feel like I am not being fed, appreciated, nurtured, growing or fulfilled, is it possible that I am the problem rather than the preacher, the S.S. teacher, the worship leader or the leader of the men’s ministry?
-If I was to turn my focus from how you are not meeting my needs, to how I can meet yours, then just maybe I would find joy and fulfillment, serving as that body part that God has made me to be.
+Often being more concerned about myself than I am with you.
+I care more about how I am feeling or how people are responding to me.
+But when I feel like I am not being fed, appreciated, nurtured, growing, or fulfilled, is it possible that I am the problem rather than the preacher, the S.S. teacher, the worship leader, or the leader of the men’s ministry?
+If I were to turn my focus from how you are not meeting my needs, to how I can meet yours, then just maybe I would find joy and fulfillment, serving as that body part that God has made me to be.

 Please forgive me for those times I have failed you by not doing my best for you.
 Please help me to know how to more effectively serve you within the body.